 In December 2006, Erste Bank's Supervisory Board approved a restructuring of its organisational structure.
-Moody's understands that during 2008 Erste Bank will be converted to the legal structure of a holding company, with the Austrian banking business as a separate legal entity.
+It is Moody's understanding that during 2008 Erste Bank will be converted to the legal structure of a holding company, with the Austrian banking business as a separate legal entity.
 The holding company Erste Bank will provide centralised control and steering functions for the group and provide the infrastructure for local retail activities.
-Moody's understands that the holding company Erste Bank will be the issuer for both the Public-Sector Covered Bonds and the Mortgage Covered Bonds, when the restructuring is completed and that the vast majority of Cover Pool assets for both covered bond programmes will be transferred from other financial institutions of the group as Trust Receivables via the Pooling Structure set-up under the Austrian Mortgage Bank Act (for further details on the Pooling Structure please refer to the Appendix 3 of this report).
+Moody's understands that the holding company Erste Bank will be the issuer for both the Public-Sector Covered Bonds and the Mortgage Covered Bonds, when the restructuring will be completed and that the vast majority of Cover Pool assets for both covered bond programmes will be transferred from other financial institutions of the group as Trust Receivables via the Pooling Structure set-up under the Austrian Mortgage Bank Act (for further details on the Pooling Structure please refer to the Appendix 2 of this report).